Equity

 The team appraises company reward/risk profiles, investing where this ratio is most favorable and not necessarily where upside is the greatest.

-Bryant VanCronkhite, senior portfolio manager and co-head of the Special Global Equity team, answers questions about three big themes from the third quarter: China’s stimulus, the Fed, and finding value in today’s unruly markets.
+Bryant VanCronkhite, senior portfolio manager and co-head of the Special Global Equity team, discusses an eventful Q2 and what to watch in Q3.

 Transcript